 Click below to find out more information on the on In-Network, Out-of-Network, Self-Pay and the service Better.

 Choosing self-pay allows for more privacy and choice in format of treatment.
 Please be aware of the following for insurance:

 In choosing self-pay clinical diagnosis and copies of your medical record will not be accessible to your insurance company and be kept confidential as allowed under Ohio law.
 Self-pay allows you to receive psychotherapy for what you feel is important without it being determined as medically necessary by an insurance company.
 It gives you more control over your privacy, which services you use, what clinician you see and the frequency that you you see them.

 An Employee Assistance Program (EAP) is a work-based program that may offer free or discounted mental health assessments, short-term counseling, referrals, and follow-up services to employees who have personal and/or work-related concerns.
 EAPs differ greatly depending on the employer and are not offered by all employers.
 The provider list for EAP programs can also differ from your insurance company's provider list.
 Please check with your human resources or EAP department to inquire about the specific benefits offered by your employer and if your provider will be covered under these benefits.

 Yes, you may often use your HSA account to pay for mental health care.
 Although most services qualify as mental health treatment and therefore a medical expense, there are some exceptions like coaching and marriage counseling which are not considered medical expenses.

 Most individual psychotherapy appointments and consultations are $100-$125 per session.
 Psychotherapy and clinical counseling is customarily $125 per session, while most consultation and coaching sessions are $100.
 Some services including but not limited to diagnostic evaluations are higher.
-Please review the Professional Services Contract on the forms page for a detailed listing of all fees and more detail on billing.
+Please review the Consent for Treatment on the forms page for a detailed listing of all fees and more detail on billing.